dhruvagrawal27/askJohnny/README.md

-# AskJohnny - AI-Powered Call Agents
+# AskJohnny - AI-Powered Call Agent

 A modern, full-stack web application where customers can create their own AI-powered calling agent with a 6-step onboarding process.